EGI-Federation/documentation/content/en/users/cloud-compute/ec3/apps/_index.md

 ### Mesos + Marathon + Chronos

-To deploy a virtual cluster with [Marathon](https://mesosphere.github.io/marathon/) as an orchestration, please select Mesos + Marathon + Chronos from the list of available LRMS.
+To deploy a virtual cluster with [Marathon](https://mesosphere.github.io/marathon/), [Mesos](http://mesos.apache.org/) and [Chronos](https://mesos.github.io/chronos/) as an orchestration, please select
+Mesos + Marathon + Chronos from the list of available LRMS.

 ### OSCAR cluster